Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 SEGs now utilize multiple techniques to detect malicious attachments before they reach user inboxes:

 Sandboxing Technology: Modern SEGs execute suspicious attachments in isolated environments to observe their behavior without risking actual systems.
 This dynamic analysis can detect even previously unknown ransomware variants by identifying malicious behaviors rather than relying solely on signatures.
-A 2024 Mimecast study found that advanced sandboxing detected 94% of novel ransomware variants not identified by traditional scanning.

 Deep File Inspection: Beyond simple signature matching, contemporary SEGs perform structural analysis of attachments, identifying anomalies that might indicate malicious content even when the malware itself is obfuscated.
-This approach has proven particularly effective against polymorphic ransomware that continuously changes its code to evade detection.
+This approach has proven effective against polymorphic ransomware that continuously changes its code to evade detection.

 Real-World Ransomware Prevention Success

-Healthcare Organization Prevents LockBit Attack
+Healthcare Organization Prevents Ransomware Attack

 Manufacturing Firm Stops Supply Chain Ransomware